thefifthmatt/SoulsRandomizers/SekiroRandomizer/README.md

 Misc general info:
 - There is a hint/spoiler log that is generated and put in the 'spoiler_logs' folder.
 Check it out if you are lost or want to check enemy placements.
 - For convenience, tutorials pop-ups have been removed.
-- It should be fine to re-run the randomizer with a different seed after starting NG+ playthroughs.
-If item randomizer is off, it should also be fine to re-run enemy randomizer with a different seed in the middle of a playthrough.
+- It should be fine to re-run the randomizer with a different seed after starting NG+ playthroughs, although some bugs may arise if multiple items are added to the same location.
 - The "Open Bell Demon's Temple" option allows you to get to Ashina Castle without defeating Gyoubu, although you must eventually go back to complete Isshin's quest.
 See https://streamable.com/fywve for a demonstration of this.

 Misc info about enemy randomizer:
 - Sword Saint Isshin and True Monk don't require Mortal Blade to deathblow.
 - You can get to Genichiro, skipping Ashina Elite Jinsuke Saze, by going through a breakable wall down the stairs from the Ashina Dojo idol toward Isshin's watchtower
-- If you get really stuck on a randomized enemy, you can rerun the seed with enemy rando turned off (use the big checkbox), defeat the enemy, then turn it back on again.
-This won't change the location of key items, but if item rando uses enemy placement data, some non-key item drops may become inaccessible.

 Misc info about item randomizer:
 - Remember that additional enemies spawn in Guardian Ape's Burrow after defeating Guardian Ape, and Fujioka will also sell Valley Apparitions Memo when the final enemy spawns.
-- Divine Dragon's Tears and Aromatic Branch have no effect in the game.
-You can complete the game and enter Fountainhead Palace, respectively, without them.
 - Item logic assumes that you can get into Sunken Passage Serpent Shrine if you have either Puppeteer Ninjutsu or Mist Raven's Feathers.
 - There are options like 'Item availability similar to base game' which I would strongly recommend.
 Otherwise, at high biases, it is possible for e.g. all Gourd Seeds and Memories to be in Fountainhead Palace.